dortania/Getting-Started-With-ACPI/Universal/ec-methods/manual.md

 ### PNP0C09 already has an `_STA` method

 This is the equivalent of not having an EC as we can't control it with our SSDT-EC, instead we'll need to create a "dummy" EC for macOS.
 You'll still want to find the PCI and LPC pathing for this device.
+So follow the guide as if you were creating a laptop SSDT-EC.

 Example of an EC with STA already: